garrlicbread/Heart-Failiure-Prediction/Patient Survival Classification/README.md

 2) Correlations.png: A heatmap of the same correlations plotted with the help of Seaborn.

-3) Models.csv: A .csv file that has all the accuracies and predictions of artifical patient [1 refers to death, 0 refers to survival]
+3) Models.csv: A .csv file that has all the accuracies and predictions of artificial patient [1 refers to death, 0 refers to survival]

 4) heart_failure_clinical_records_dataset.csv: Original dataset